TimeDelta/auto-psych-nosology/README.md

 Intuitively, the first term rewards high similarity for real edges while the second penalizes the model when it predicts high similarity for random, non-existent connections.

+However, this is not enough to prevent all situations of structure collapse.
+For example, a situation could arise where local structure collapses but global does not.
+The model could produce a few large "meta-clusters" that reconstruct edges well but lack finer internal structure — all symptoms in one, all treatments in another, etc.
+Negative sampling does not penalize this because such coarse partitions can still separate positives from random negatives effectively.
+Entropy regularization on the cluster assignment matrix maintains sufficient dispersion across latent clusters because the term is minimized when each node belongs entirely to one cluster.
+Mathematically, this loss term is:

+$$
+\mathcal{L}_H
+= -\frac{1}{N} \sum_{i=1}^{N}\sum_{k=1}^{K} p_{ik}\,\log p_{ik}
+$$

 Because the encoder operates directly on the supplied `edge_index`, the model supports cyclic connectivity and multiplex relation types without special handling.
 The decoder mirrors this flexibility, enabling reconstruction of directed feedback motifs that are pervasive in psychiatric knowledge graphs.